colurw/chess_NN/readme.md

 <img src="https://github.com/colurw/chess_NN/assets/66322644/b3d419ff-06b9-4444-85ba-99531d4db79c" align="right" width="300px"/>
 Creates an IP connection to the browser over the Localhost.
-When Views.py is called by Urls.py it returns data that populates the Index.html template with the current board image and relevant messages.
+When Views.py is called by Urls.py it returns data that populates the Index.html template with the current board image and relevant messages.  <br>
-Form data from the browser are sent back to views.py as POST get requests, converted into tensors, then passed to Ensemble_solver(), which returns a tensor representing the move to be played in response.
-This tensor is converted by Local_chess_tools.py into an image of the next board state, and then into a 64-bit string, which can be sent as an argument of HttpRequest() back to Index.html
+Form data from the browser are sent back to views.py as POST get requests, converted into tensors, then passed to Ensemble_solver(), which returns a tensor representing the move to be played in response.  <br>
+This tensor is converted by Local_chess_tools.py into an image of the next board state, and then into a 64-bit string, which can be sent as an argument of HttpRequest() back to Index.html <br>
 As the training data does not include early-game board states, the user must initially select from one of three fully-developed opening options.
 This also avoids having to implement a castling feature - moves of which were also excluded from the training